StefanJevtic63/ni-graph-coloring-dsatur/README.md

 ## Project Goal

-The primary goal of this project is educational: to provide a visual breakdown of greedy heuristics within graph theory.
+The primary goal of this project is educational: to provide a visual breakdown of greedy heuristics.
 Instead of just displaying the final result, the application renders the real-time metrics that dictate the algorithm's next move (such as saturation degree and the remaining degree of uncolored nodes).

 This project was developed as part of the **Scientific Computing** course within the Master's program at the **Faculty of Mathematics, University of Belgrade**.